Promoting Spiritual Growth and Holistic Wellbeing for Life!

-On the Road to Self-Discovery, Awareness, and Lifelong Health and Wellness
+On the Road to Self-Discovery, Awareness, and Lifelong Holistic Wellbeing

-We help you discover the spiritual component of whole-person health and wellness.
+We help you discover the performance component of spiritual growth and holistic wellbeing.
 It is so much more than freedom from illness and disease.
 Our body, soul, and spirit are comprised of energy systems that speak to us continuously.
 They carry wisdom beyond our capacity to comprehend at the conscious level.
 Everything about us is interconnected and singularly oriented towards maximizing our potential for optimal living.
 The manner in which a healthy body’s systems work together in perfect precision supports the orderliness of the universe, the principle of divine oneness, and it supports the concept of the whole is greater than the sum of its parts.

 The circulatory system distributes food, water, and oxygen to the cells and removes waste products; the digestive system breaks food down so it can be absorbed by the bloodstream; the endocrine system regulates many body functions such as growth and digestion, using chemical messengers called hormones; the excretory system removes waste materials; the immune system protects the body from bacteria, viruses, and other disease causing organisms; the integumentary system communicates with the outside world through sensory receptors and protects the body; the muscular system supports movement; the nervous system coordinates the body’s activities; the respiratory system supplies the body tissues with oxygen; the reproductive system is responsible for perpetuating the human race; and the skeletal system supports the body’s structure, produces blood cells, and protects vital organs.
 When these systems are in balance and work together, we are at our best and are free to pursue our higher calling.
 You will:

-- Discover the powerful significance of attention, intention, and motivation.
+- Discover the powerful significance of attention, intention, motivation, and action.

 - Learn the direct impact of your thoughts, emotions, words, and deeds on your quality of your life.